2022 Formula 2 Championship: Round 14: Abu Dhabi

-Ahead of the final Formula 2 round of 2022, Williams Racing Team Principal and CEO Jost Capito announced that Carlin driver Logan Sargeant would be promoted from the Williams Driver Academy to a Formula One race seat with the team in 2023 if he secured enough points to qualify for an FIA Super Licence.
+Ahead of the final Formula 2 race of 2022, Williams Racing Team Principal and CEO Jost Capito announced that Carlin driver Logan Sargeant would be promoted from the Williams Driver Academy to a Formula One race seat with the team in 2023 if he secured enough points to qualify for an FIA Super Licence.
 Having already accumulated 29 Super Licence points before the Abu Dhabi race weekend, Sargeant needed to finish at least fifth in the 2022 FIA Formula 2 Drivers' Championship (or sixth, without receiving any penalty points).

 Several changes were made to teams' driver line-ups for the Abu Dhabi race weekend.
 Trident driver Calan Williams was replaced by 2022 FIA Formula 3 vice-champion Zane Maloney, who would make his Formula 2 race debut.
 Additionally, Juan Manuel Correa returned to Formula 2 with Van Amersfoort Racing, competing in the series for the first time since his accident in 2019.

-The 2022 FIA Formula 2 Teams' Championship had yet to be decided ahead of the final round of the season, with MP Motorsport, ART Grand Prix, and Carlin in contention for the title.
+The 2022 FIA Formula 2 Teams' Championship had yet to be decided ahead of the final race of the season, with MP Motorsport, ART Grand Prix, and Carlin in contention for the title.
 Both MP Motorsport and ART Grand Prix were level on points, with the Dutch team ahead on countback due to having a greater number of race wins.
 Carlin were third in the standings, twenty-three points behind the other title contenders.

 Despite having a lap time deleted mere minutes before qualifying ended, Ayumu Iwasa managed to secure pole position in a qualifying session which was shortened due to red flags.
 His teammate at DAMS, Roy Nissany, qualified second.